NeuraLinux Bringing GenAI to the Linux desktop

 Enable the perfect virtual assistant by capturing your life in real-time

-Plus, Designing an effective dataset with OS principles
+Plus, Designing an effective dataset with OS principles (112)

 As an iPhone user who talks often about wanting to switch to Android, Apple’s new Journal app has both amazed and terrified me.
 What a seamless integration of my GPS location, photos, and messages that makes it feels like my phone understands me.
 It made me remember forgotten but cherished...

-Start working instantly through smart, persistent workspaces
+Start working where you left off through smart workspaces

 Save an hour of battery by dimming the screen when you look away

-Plus, Optimizing local vision through compression and sleep
+Plus, Optimizing local vision through compression and sleep (011)

-Plus, How ChatGPT makes for the best digital housekeeper
+Plus, How ChatGPT makes for the best digital housekeeper (001)

 System package managers abstract too much from enthusiasts

-People are so detached from the software they use that it reminds me of the American meat industry.
-No one cares about the chicken who lived for 6 weeks when you’re eating your breaded Dino nuggets.
-Similarly, no one cares about the long hours of non-profit programming and culture wars when you’re telling ChatGPT to do your homework so you can continue scrolling through TikTok.
-But like the vegan electric-car-driving liberals will tell you, you should care.
+We digital humans are so detatched from the software we use that it reminds me of the meat industry.
+Who cares about the chicken who lived for 6 weeks when met with a plate of buffalo wings.
+Similarly, who cares about the hours of non-profit programming and hilariously pointless culture wars when you’re talking to ChatGPT.
+But like the vegan will tell you, you should care.

-Plus, Why the best way to "learn Linux" is to make it from scratch
+Plus, Why the best way to "learn Linux" is to make it from scratch (021)

 Description coming soon…